 1. How long has the franchise been running?
 And how many School of Rock franchise locations are there today?

-Since we began franchising in 2008, School of Rock franchisees started and grew more than 220+ locations in 9 countries across the world.
+Since we began franchising in 2008, School of Rock franchisees started and grew more than 220 locations in nine countries around the world.
 That’s an average of 20 new franchises opening every year.

 We have 20 years of experience specializing in music education.
-Eleven of those years have been spent expanding both our national and international presence.
+11 of those years have been spent expanding both our national and international presence.

 2. How much money can I make?

-Unfortunately, we’re unable to provide any projected revenue as we are governed by the FTC (Federal Trade Commission).
-However, historical P and L and additional information is available upon request.
-We also welcome our candidates to contact both current and previous franchisees to discuss any further questions.
+Unfortunately, we’re unable to provide any projected revenue, as we are governed by the Federal Trade Commission.
+However, historical income statements and additional information are available upon request.
+We also welcome our candidates to contact both current and previous franchise owners to discuss any further questions.

 Money isn’t the only driving force for our School of Rock franchisees.
-You will be filled with the satisfaction of watching your students develop from bashful and self-conscious pupils to musicians who can own a stage.
+You’ll be filled with the satisfaction of watching your students develop from bashful and self-conscious pupils to musicians who can own a stage.

 Request Franchise Information